 According to Reuters' exclusive reporting, OpenAI is "laying the groundwork" for an IPO that could value the company at up to $1 TRILLION.

-And now that they have announced advertising…
+And now that it has announced advertising…

-I believe they are set to announce their IPO very soon.
+I believe it is set to announce its IPO very soon.

 This could present the rare opportunity to make a small bet… and strike it rich.

-If there's one thing I've learned about this business, it's that chances like this really do only come around once in a lifetime.
+If there's one thing I've learned about this business, it's that a chance like this really does only come around once in a lifetime.

-And when they do, 99% of people do nothing… they simply sit on the sidelines and get left behind.
+And when it does, 99% of people do nothing… they simply sit on the sidelines and get left behind.

-But for the small 1% of investors who see what's coming and take action, their life could quickly change forever.
+But for the small 1% of investors who see what's coming and take action, their lives could quickly change forever.

 After all…